Frank Henderson (South Dakota politician)

-Frank "Rudy" Henderson (April 7, 1928 – December 28, 2012) was an American politician from Miller, South Dakota.
+Frank Ellis "Rudy" Henderson (April 7, 1928 – December 28, 2012) was an American politician and jurist from Miller, South Dakota.

 Career

-Henderson served in the South Dakota Senate twice in 1965-1966 and again in 1969-1970.
+Henderson served in the South Dakota Senate twice, in 1965–1966 and in 1969–1970.
 Henderson had a law practice in Rapid City and then Hill City.

 Judicial service

 In 1974, he was elected as a circuit judge for the Seventh Judicial Circuit Court for South Dakota.
 In 1979 he was elected as an associate justice of the South Dakota Supreme Court, defeating incumbent Lawrence Zastrow and served until 1994.

 Military service

-Henderson was a veteran who fought in the Korean War from 1951-1953.
+Henderson was a veteran who fought in the Korean War from 1951 to 1953.
 He earned the United Nations Medal, the Korean Service Medal and a Bronze Star for his service.
 He also suffered for several decades from post-traumatic stress disorder.